 Himself...
 Please scroll further down for Herself...

 The co-skipper of Ngahue IV was born many moons ago (longer ago than he cares to admit) in a small harbour town called Whangarei in New Zealand's Northland (see Admiralty chart number NZ 5213 for Approaches to Marsden Point and the Whangarei harbour) during a hot summer when the seagulls were calling out to him to smell the sweet sea air.
-Attending primary school in Auckland, the city of a million sails, further helps to establish his credentials as being square of chin, stern of eye and a true seaman.
+Attending primary school in Auckland, the city of a million sails, further helps to establish his credentials as being square of jaw, stern of eye and a true seaman.
 Thus the image of the intrepid seafarer, that comes naturally from birth to every Kiwi, seems to be guaranteed.

 Further, the man Himself could remind readers that he built Ngahue 00 all alone at the tender age of 5.
 He will probably gloss over the fact that upon its launching in a quiet corner of Hamilton Lake in New Zealand, Ngahue 00 sank (well, kind of; it floated thanks to her wooden construction, and that he was only spared costly salvage fees by a devoted father who jumped into the lake to retrieve his son's noble but now very wet craft.

 After the debâcle of Ngahue 00, Himself did the only wise thing available to man (boy!) and worked hard to save lots and lots of money to purchase Ngahue (I) & (II) & (III) & (IV) from a reputable Swedish boatbuilder.
-And believe me, they don't get more serious and reputable than Christoph and Magnus Rassy (a true Viking with whom Himself had the honour of having breakfast at the Yard in December 2003 - we were both equally timid so that our exchange limited itself to Magnus saying: "so you're here to see your boat?" and the intrepid Kiwi meekly answering: "Yes, indeed I am" - a wonderful experience!).
+And believe me, they don't get more serious and reputable than Christoph and Magnus Rassy (a true Viking with whom Himself had the honour of having breakfast at the Yard in December 2003 - we were both equally timid so that our exchange limited itself to Magnus saying: "so you're here to see your boat?" and the intrepid Kiwi meekly answering: "Yes, indeed I am" - a delightful experience!).

-For the dreamers, here's an aerial picture of the Hallberg-Rassy Yard in Ellös, where the Ngahues I to 4 have been built as well as a couple of thousand other Hallberg-Rassies, all delivered precisely on schedule (a major point of honour for the Yard).
+For the dreamers, here's an aerial picture of the Hallberg-Rassy Yard in Ellös, where the Ngahues I to 4 have been built as well as a couple of thousand other Hallberg-Rassies, all delivered precisely and punctually on schedule (a major point of honour for the Yard).

 There remains one matter to explain now: how did the Man Himself, who for years was an adept of single-handed